h4cksaw32/DunGen.NET/README.md

 # DunGen.NET

 ## About
-DunGen.NET is a dungeon generator library and app written using C# and Avalonia.
+DunGen.NET is a dungeon map generator library and app written using C# and Avalonia.
 It is meant for game developers that need some maps for their games.
 The library allows the options of having maps generated directly in projects.

 ## App
 The app contains a GUI for generating maps, as well as adjusting individual tiles and visualizing with textures.
 ### How to use
 1) In the releases tab, download the folder WITHOUT "library" in its name.
 2) Run "DunGenApp.exe" from the folder.
-### Generator Options
-There are many options to tweak the generation of the map, including individual settings for each tile type.
-After adjusting the settings, press "Generate" at the bottom to generate the map, and "Edit map" to open the map editor.
-The top menu has options for saving and loading settings, resetting to default, and opening the texture selector.
-### Texture Select
-This window allows you to select textures for each tile type to be displayed in the map editor.
-### Map Editor
+### Content
-The top menu has options for saving and loading maps, as well as clearing it entirely.
-Below that is the tile selector, where you can choose which tile to place.
-"View width" changes how many tiles are shown (horizontally and vertically) in the editing area below.
-The editing area is where you can place tiles, simply by clicking on the desired tile.
-To shift the editing area to a different part of the map, use the surrounding buttons.
-A toggle is also available to view the layout of the entire map.
+The app contains a map generator, a tile editor, and a texture manager.
 ### Files
 Generator settings are saved in a .json format, providing easy editing in a text editor.
 For information on the file format of the map and textures, see [Library: File Format](#file-format).